MSN - Adult-Gerontology Acute Care Nurse Practitioner (AGACNP)

 Pre-Arranged Clinical Sites & Preceptors

-Clinical experiences are pre-arranged by faculty and emphasize gaining competence as a practitioner in the critical care environment, with an additional focus on urgent care and diabetes management at Barnes-Jewish Hospital.
-Students work with an experienced group of acute care nurse practitioners, other advanced practice providers, and Washington University School of Medicine critical care and emergency medicine physicians.
+Clinical experiences are pre-arranged by faculty and emphasize gaining competence as a practitioner in the acute and/or critical care environments at Barnes-Jewish Hospital.
+Students work with an experienced group of acute care nurse practitioners, other advanced practice providers, and Washington University School of Medicine hospitalists, specialists, critical care, and emergency medicine physicians.

 Experienced Faculty